 I am a parent who needs help guiding a teen.
 My son is an excuse maker!
 He never admits that he could be the cause of anything negative in his life.
 If he strikes out in baseball, it was the sun's fault for shining in his eyes; if he gets in trouble at school, it is ALWAYS the teacher's fault.
 No matter the problem, big or small, it is an excuse!
 We want to help him take responsibility for himself because the future can be difficult for him if he never accepts responsibility for anything.
 Help... what should we do for our excuse maker?
 He makes good grades, is popular, and is a very good kid.
 WE NEED HELP.

 As a parent, it can be difficult and frustrating to see your child developing behaviors or patterns that you would rather not see.
 Of course, this is part of healthy care-giving behavior — to want your child to grow up to be a well-rounded, responsible individual.
-The challenge is to instill these values while also letting a kid learn some things for his or herself.
-No doubt, this is often hardest to balance while raising teenagers, who are trying to figure out who they are and what they want from their own lives.
+The challenge is to instill these values while also letting a kid learn some things for her/himself.
+No doubt, this is often hardest to balance while raising teenagers, as they discover who they are and what they want from their own lives.
 As you said, teenagers are learning to take responsibility.

 People — children, adolescents, and adults alike — may turn to excuses when giving explanations for their actions (or inactions!) for many reasons.
 Take a few moments to think about how excuses, justifications, and rationalizations have played a role in your own life.
 No need to be embarrassed: everyone has used this tactic at some point or another.
 For example, excuses can:

-- Buy extra time to figure something out
+- Buy extra time to figure something out; or

-- Get an intrusive questioner off our back
+- Get an intrusive questioner off your back.

-Of course, excuses can also keep us from uncovering the true meanings of our actions, thus creating obstacles to fulfilling our goals.
+Of course, excuses can also keep folks from uncovering the true meanings of their actions, thus creating obstacles to fulfilling their goals.
 As you ponder how you'd like to address your concerns with your son, think about how your own behavior may contribute to the situation.
 For example, is there anything you may be doing that encourages him to feel as though he needs to make excuses?
-Perhaps you have high standards or consistently question WHY he's done something.
-Could your son have picked up his justification strategies from you or someone else in the family?
+Perhaps you have certain standards or consistently question WHY he's done something.
+Could your son have picked up his justification strategies from you or someone close to him (such as another family member, a friend, or a teacher)?
 Building an awareness of what your son may be reacting to can help you break down the situation better.

 Now, onto the conversation with your son.
-When you sit down to talk about his behavior, remember that given his tendency, you'll need to make even more of an effort to make him feel supported.
-Should he feel attacked, he may likely dive straight into excuse-making mode.
-Pick a time that's quiet but casual, such as while preparing dinner, driving home from school, or walking the dog.
-Try to keep this discussion between the two of you.
-You might have to carefully ask other family members to find something else to do while you're talking with your son.
+When you sit down to talk about his behavior, remember that given his tendency, you'll want to make even more of an effort to make him feel supported.
+It’s possible that if he feels attacked, he may dive straight into excuse-making mode.
+Pick a time that's quiet but casual, such as while preparing dinner or walking the dog.
+Try to keep this discussion between the two of you — a polite request for other family members to find something else to do during this time may be in order.
+You may want to practice what you plan to say or talk with a counselor or health promotion professional about the best ways to work through a potentially difficult talk.
 The following pointers are good to use anytime you find yourself in a challenging conversation:

 - Speak with a calm, caring tone.
-If comfortable for both of you, make eye contact.
-Mirror his positions with yours and watch your body language.
-For example, sit if he's sitting, and keep your arms uncrossed.
+If it’s comfortable for both of you, try to make eye contact.
+Mirror his positions with yours and be aware of your own body language.
+For example, sit if he's sitting and try to keep your arms uncrossed.

 - Focus on your main concern.
-Resist the temptation to throw everything into the same pot, such as the cleanliness of his room, progress on homework, etc.
+Try to resist the temptation to throw a number of issues into the same pot, such as the cleanliness of his room, progress on homework, etc.